 Is Buying a Mint State Coin Worth the Higher Price

 If you are investing in coins for more than simply their bullion value, they may be worth the extra cost due to their rarity, demand, and potential historical value.
-Many find resale value with specific year error or numismatic coins in Mint State.
+Many investors find good resale values with specific year errors or numismatic coins in Mint State.
+Buying certified Mint State coins is a personal decision, and deciding whether they are worth the higher price is dependent on your investment goals and preferences.